MTES-MCT/monitorfish/datascience/docs/source/risk-factor.rst

 ============

 The *impact* score is defined by taking the risk level of the :doc:`fleet segment <fleet-segments>` a fishing vessel belongs to in real time.
-This risk level is evaluated each year for each fleet segment during the *risk assessment* process.
+This risk level represents the **impact of the fishing activity** and is evaluated each year for each fleet segment during the *risk assessment* process.

 If a fishing vessel belongs to several fleet segments, its *impact score* is defined as the highest risk level among the fleet segments it belongs to.